Skip to main content

 Performance opportunities

-We offer extensive performing opportunities for students.
-We support many different kinds of activities, reflecting the all-embracing ideals of our musical interests.
+We offer extensive performance opportunities and support many different musical activities and interests.

-The Performance Studies programmes at Newcastle are innovative and challenging, with an emphasis on combining first class one-to-one tuition with carefully structured training in different kinds of collective performance, providing a solid basis for successful musical practice in the future.
+Our Performance Studies programmes are innovative and challenging.
+They combine first class one-to-one tuition with structured training in collective performance.
+This provides a solid basis for successful musical practice in the future.

-At both undergraduate and postgraduate level, students get the chance to work alongside professional musicians and to perform in public and we run a lively programme of concerts, recitals and gigs throughout the academic year.
+On your degree you can work with professional musicians and perform in public.
+We also run a programme of concerts, recitals and gigs throughout the academic year.

 Live in the King’s Hall